CS-DS-125/125book/py4e_rst/06-strings.rst

-In the last example, the method ``lower`` is called and then we use ``startswith`` to see if the resulting lowercase string starts with the letter “h”.
+In the last example, the method ``lower`` is called and then we use ``startswith`` to see if the resulting lowercase string starts with the letter "h".
 As long as we are careful with the order, we can make multiple method calls in a single expression.